Before starting the thesis

 • Use English terms if necessary.

-3. Select search sites
+3. Choose search sources

 • Search for information from: